verge-io/docs/docs/public/glossary.md

   <summary>Cluster</summary>

   A cluster is a group of nodes consisting of like hardware resources, used as a pool for storage, compute or HCI functions.
-A single VergeIO environment can contain different types of clusters to provide an array of performance/costing options.
+A single VeregOS environment can contain different types of clusters to provide an array of performance/costing options.
 The resources of a single cluster can be divided up among multiple tenants and a single tenant can be given resources to multiple clusters within the same environment.
 </details>
 <details>

   <summary>Host</summary>
-  Refers to the top-level Virtual Data Center (VDC), aka "root", which is created during the initial VergeIO install on physical hardware.
+  Refers to the top-level Virtual Data Center (VDC), aka "root", which is created during the initial VeregOS install on physical hardware.
 The host has direct control over the hardware, whereas tenants/subtentants will have resources assigned to them, but no visibility into the underlying infrastructure.

   </details>
   <details>

   <summary>Media Images</summary>

-  Media images are files uploaded to the VergeIO vSAN to make available inside the VergeIO environment.
+  Media images are files uploaded to the VeregOS vSAN to make available inside the VeregOS environment.
 Common files uploaded are those used for installing new virtual machines (e.g. \*.iso) or importing Machines or drives from existing systems (e.g. \*.ova, \*.ovf, \*.raw, \*.qcow, \*.vmdk, etc).

   </details>
   <details>